 If you have a concealed carry license and you take the weapon with you to a business or event that is selling alcohol, you are prohibited from consuming alcohol.
 Possession of a handgun while intoxicated is a class 2 misdemeanor that is punishable by up to 60 days in jail.

 Public Events and Riots

-Public events such as parades, picket lines, and funerals typically attract large crowds, so North Carolina makes it illegal to possess a weapon at events that take place in public spaces.
+Public events such as parades, picket lines, and funerals typically attract large crowds, so Raleigh makes it illegal to possess a weapon at events that take place in public spaces.

 This provision of the law does not apply to guns carried with a valid permit in a pickup truck rack during a parade or funeral procession.
 If you are caught carrying a weapon during a public event, you will be charged with a class 1 misdemeanor.

 A public disturbance that has three or more people engaging in violent behavior is considered a riot.
 Participating in a riot is typically charged as a class 1 misdemeanor, but if you were in possession of a dangerous weapon, it’s a Class H felony.
 A class H felony is punishable by four to 25 months behind bars depending on your criminal record.

 There are certain state buildings where weapons are prohibited.
 These buildings include the State Capital Building, Executive Mansion, Western Residence of the Governor, and any building used for the General Court of Justice.

 Unless you are a detention officer, court judge, or magistrate, it’s a class 1 misdemeanor to carry a weapon in any state buildings.
 There are circumstances, though, where you can carry a weapon in a state building, even if you aren’t a permitted official.
 It’s legal to possess a weapon in a state building for evidentiary purposes, delivering a weapon to a law enforcement agency, or for registration purposes.